 There are opportunities for parents to come into school on any day to speak to a teacher, without an appointment if there is an urgent concern, or with an appointment for less urgent discussions.
 Teachers are available before school from 8.15am but we do ask parents to restrict coming in at this time to emergencies.
 The reason for this is that the morning is not the best time as staff are getting ready for the day so they are not able to give full attention to the problem in hand.
 After school appointments mean that the teacher has a little more time to discuss the problem; parents are asked to ring or e-mail during the school day and appointments can be made then.

-All girls from Year 3 upwards have a homework diary covering the whole academic year.
-This contains the Code of Conduct, the Bully Book, timetables, useful notes and reminders and of course details of any homework that is given.
-Parents can therefore see what has been set and encourage its proper completion.
+All pupils have a school diary covering the whole academic year.
+This contains the Code of Conduct, the Bully Book, timetables, useful notes and reminders and, for Lower School pupils, a reading record.
+There is also space for information to be noted about any home learning that has been set.
 This diary is also used for quick communication between home and school.
-Parents are asked to sign the homework diary on a weekly basis.
+Parents are asked to sign their daughter’s diary on a weekly basis.

 Additionally, we hold regular open mornings, also at 8.15 am, when parents are invited in for twenty minutes with their daughters to look at a selection of work and to see their work displayed around the classroom.
 In Reception, special sessions are arranged when parents are invited to come and join in an activity in their daughter's classroom and these are always much enjoyed by parents and girls alike.